JohnPeterson01/nextjs-supabase-example/README.md

 Create and set the env vars:
 ```
 cp .env.example .env
-# Then edit the .env file and add your Supabase auth token
+# Then edit the .env file and add your secrets

 source .env
 ```